Follow us on social

 The U.S.-backed rebel militias went on to commit serious human rights abuses in a conflict that fueled instability throughout much of Central America and led to a substantial exodus of migrants to the United States.
 In Honduras, some villages along the border with Nicaragua were caught in the crossfire.

 Soto Cano is a relic from when Washington viewed Honduras as a key instrument of American foreign policy (some U.S. government officials at the time called the country “U.S.S.
 Honduras”).
 For President Castro, the legacy of America’s military presence in the country is also personal.
-Her husband Manuel Zelaya served as president of Honduras from 2006 until 2009, when he was deposed in a military coup by U.S.-trained officers.
+Her husband Manuel Zelaya served as president of Honduras from 2006 until 2009, when he was deposed in a coup by U.S.-trained officers.
 The State Department, then under Secretary Hillary Clinton, refused to call it a “coup” and actively prevented restoring Zelaya’s authority.
 In her 2014 memoir “Hard Choices” she wrote that energy was instead directed “to restore order in Honduras and ensure that free and fair elections could be held quickly and legitimately, which would render the question of Zelaya moot.”

 There is no evidence that the Obama administration was directly involved in planning the coup, but Honduras’s military forcibly brought Zelaya to the Soto Cano base before putting him on a plane to Costa Rica.
 According to David Vine, a professor at American University who studies U.S. bases abroad, this action has raised suspicions that the United States was indeed involved.

-Although top U.S. officials condemned Zelaya’s ouster, Clinton quickly recognized the new military government as legitimate and even increased funding for its security forces despite allegations that they were engaged in “death-squad style killings.”
+Although top U.S. officials condemned Zelaya’s ouster, Clinton quickly recognized the new military government as legitimate and eventually increased funding for its security forces despite allegations that they were engaged in “death-squad style killings.”
 From there, a 13-year period of corrupt right-wing governance in Honduras began, characterized by civil unrest, increased privatization, repression of political activists, and corruption.

 “My understanding is that the country became more violent, more unequal, and less just,” said Vine.